Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 What does “gaslighting” mean in a toxic relationship vocabulary?

-How can I identify “breadcrumbing” in dating?
+How can I identify “breadcrumbing” as toxic relationship vocabulary?

 Breadcrumbing is when someone pays you little attention to keep you interested without meaning to.
 They might text or praise you once in a while, but they don’t get too involved.